komarovb/PPHomework/README.md

 See short descriptions for every task below:

-- **Task 1** - Design and implement the synchronization protocol based on semaphores.
+- **Task 1** - Design and implement the synchronization protocol based on semaphores
 - **Task 2** - Design and implement the synchronization protocol based on the monitors (locks, conditionals)
 - **Task 3** - Design and implement the synchronization protocol.
 Use the MPI library
 - **Task 4** - Design and implement the synchronization protocol.
 Use the MPI library.
 Allow only local communication (each process can communicate only with the neighboring processes)

+Solutions were implemented in Java programming language for problems 1 & 2 and C programming language for problems 3 & 4.